Sitemap

 A screenshot of the Twitter feed created as part of the cyber-attack simulation, July 2020.
 Photo credit: Geneva Centre for Security Policy

 Outside of Rivalandia, the real-world implications are clear.
 It’s interesting to note that cyber-attacks targeting critical infrastructure and other capabilities such as information operations are increasingly frequent in real conflicts.
 Such attacks in situations of internal armed conflict or border disputes between states are becoming more common, posing significant risks to civilians, and to conflict resolution efforts more broadly.
-During the pandemic, increased attacks on health care infrastructure and research facilities were observed, including many dedicated to promulgating disinformation on COVID-19 vaccines.
+During the pandemic, for example, increased attacks on health care infrastructure and research facilities were observed, including many dedicated to promulgating disinformation on COVID-19 vaccines.

 +++